 The IEP form the school uses doesn’t have a separate section for minutes.
 Instead, it includes input from the IEP team in several sections.
 (Two of those sections are the Present Level of Performance and the Student Profile.)
-So it’s a good idea to take notes during the meeting—for your own use, or in case there are disagreements down the line.
+It’s a good idea to take your own notes during the meeting.
+You can refer to them later, especially if there are disagreements.

-Some parents find it hard to take notes and effectively participate in the IEP meeting.
-In that case, you can ask someone else to come with you for that purpose.
-It’s also very likely that the school will have its own note-taker at the meeting.
+Some parents find it hard to take notes while participating in the meeting.
+You can ask someone to come with you to take notes.
+The school may also have its own note-taker at the meeting.

-Reviewing your school’s IEP form before the meeting will help you understand how the meeting will progress.
-That will make it easier to take notes.
+Review your school’s IEP form before the meeting.
+This will help you understand how the meeting will progress.
+And that will make it easier to take notes.

-Begin by noting the date, time, location and who is attending (including names and titles).
-Also include the full name, address and phone number of the school’s note-taker.
-In the notes it’s fine to summarize what’s being said.
+Begin by noting the date, time, location, and who is attending (including names and titles).
+Also include the full name, address, and phone number of the school’s note-taker.
+It’s fine to summarize what’s being said in your notes.
 You don’t need to write everything down word for word.